modernben/forge-docs/1.0/accounts/circles.md

 1. Invite friends to the circle.
 You need to enter an email address that is already has an account on Laravel Forge.
 If they do not have an account, a free account may be created by clicking "Just joining a circle?" during the Forge registration process.

 2. Add servers to the Circle.
 Anyone within this Circle will be able to manage the selected servers.

+3. Attach credentials to the circle.
+This allows you to share the ability for circle members to create new servers on your behalf.

 :::tip Inviting Friends